jimCresswell/cucumber-with-protractor-demo/README.md

 * Make sure JDK is installed.
 On Windows you will also have to set the PATH variable [http://docs.oracle.com/javase/8/docs/technotes/guides/install/windows_jdk_install.html#CHDEBCCJ].

-In a terminal
+In a terminal, to start WebDriver
 * To update WebDriver versions `node .\node_modules\protractor\bin\webdriver-manager update`.
 * To start a WebDriver server * `node .\node_modules\protractor\bin\webdriver-manager start`.

-In  different terminal
+In  different terminal, to start the app
-* `node /node_modules/cucumber/bin/cucumber.js` - doesn't work yet!
+* `node server.js`.

 In yet another terminal
 * `node .\node_modules\protractor\bin\protractor protractor-conf.js`